5genesis/ELCM/README.md

 > implemented together, but use different dictionaries when looking for values.
 When an expression does not include
 > a '.' the ELCM will fall back to looking at the Publish values (the default for Release A).
 If the collection
 > is not 'Publish' or 'Params', the expression will be replaced by `<<UNKNOWN GROUP {collection}>>`

+## Implementing additional tasks:

+The ELCM is designed to be extensible, and thus, it is possible to easily integrate additional tasks.
+The basic steps for defining a new task are:

+1. Create a new Python file with a descriptive name, for example `compress_files.py`.
+This file must be saved in the `/Execitor/Task/Run` subfolder of the ELCM
+2. In this file, define a new class, for example `CompressFiles`, which inherits from `Task`.
+The constructor of this class must have the signature displayed below:
+    ```python
+    class CompressFiles(Task):
+        def __init__(self, logMethod, parent, params):
+            super().__init__("Compress Files", parent, params, logMethod, None)
+    ```
+    In general, the parameters received in the constructor will be sent directly to the superclass, along with a Task name (in the first parameter).
+The last parameter is an optional "Condition" method.
+If the callable passed in this parameter evaluates to False, the execution of the Task will be skipped.
+3. Override the `Run` method of the Task class.
+If this method is not overridden, a `NotImplementedError` will be raised at runtime.
+The following methods and fields are available:
+    - `self.name`: Contains the name of the Task.
+    - `self.parent`: Contains a reference to the Executor that called the task.
+Using this reference a Task can gain access to additional information about the Experiment.
+    - `self.params`: Contains a dictionary with the parameters of the Task, expanded following the procedure described in the previous section.
+    - `self.paramRules`: Set of validation rules to automatically apply on the parameters before the execution of the task, with the following format: ```Dict[<ParameterName>: (<Default>, <Mandatory>)]```.
+If `<ParameterName>` has not been defined, but it's not `<Mandatory>`, then it is assigned the `<Default>` value.
+If it's `<Mandatory` an exception is generated and the task is aborted.
+    - `self.Publish(key, value)`: Saves a value under the key identifier.
+This value can be retrieved by Tasks that are executed later in the same experiment execution (via parameter expansion as part of their own self.params dictionary).
+4. In order to make the new Task available for use during an experiment execution, it is necessary to add a new import directive to `/Executor/Tasks/Run/__init__.py`.
+In our example: `from .compress_files import CompressFiles`

+After restarting the ELCM, the new Task will be available for use when defining new experiments.
+The Task identifier, in this example, is `Run.CompressFiles`.
+The complete code of this example can be seen it the `Executor\Run\compress_file.py` file.
+Other tasks in that folder can also be used as reference.

 ## MONROE experiments: